Increase the PHP execution time

 Background

 Every installation of PHP comes with default settings, which are usually fine for most websites.
 Occasionally, the needs of a website make it necessary to adjust these PHP settings.
-For example, your site may need to upload files larger than the current PHP upload limit allows.
-In that case, you would need to create a php.ini (phprc) file and update this value.
+For example, your site may require scripts to run longer than the current PHP execution time allows.
+Depending on your hosting plan, you may be able to adjust this setting from the control panel or manually using a php.ini (phprc) file.

 The DreamHost phprc file